Holderness: Erosion

 All the villages affected by the erosion are located on the north side of the Humber estuary.
-The area stretches from Flamborough Head (high chalk cliffs, just north of Bridlington) down to Spurn Point (sand spit, on above map).
-Villages such as Ravenser, which sent representatives to the parliament of Edward I, have totally disappeared.
+The area stretches from the high chalk cliffs of Flamborough Head south to Spurn Point.
+Villages such as Ravenser, which had sent representatives to the parliament of Edward I, have totally disappeared.

 The local authorities are endeavouring to prevent the effects of erosion.
 Hard defences in the form of a concrete seawall and timber groynes have given some protection.
 It has been suggested that a large underwater reef made of tyres could be built off the Holderness coast to mitigate this erosion, but it would be costly to build.

 Other defences include sea walls, groynes, and gabions but business people say that if the erosion is not stopped then there will be millions of pounds of damage.
 However, one or more such groynes has had a detrimental effect further along the coast, in some areas resulting in erosion of up to 20 m per year initially, though over the long term erosion rates have been seen to revert to their original yearly average of closer to 2 m a year.